-VisionZambia has supported the early stages of this new scheme by contributing to the repair of the netball pitch, which was in such a poor condition that it was unusable.
-This gives the team a base and helped to cut the high transport costs faced by the team.
+2019 saw funds from VisionZambia repair a dilapidated netball pitch, which was in such a poor condition that it was unusable.
+This gives the team a base and helps to cut the high transport costs faced by the team.
+Our focus for 2020 is to support the club in growing it's relationship with Linda Community school.